 Referrals are accepted from any source either within or outside the school division.
 A committee composed of professionals in the school division will screen all referrals to determine whether evaluation is needed.
 If so, the referral process will begin and testing will follow shortly.

 To be found eligible for services under Section 504, children must be assessed.
 The assessment report shall include the child’s educational performance including instructional strengths and weaknesses.
 This report will also include a summary of standardized test data, attendance information and samples of classroom performance.
 Other information such as: medicals, psychologicals, speech/language, PT/OT, audiological, developmentals, vision reports, etc., should be utilized where appropriate and/or necessary.
 All of these are provided by the school division at no cost to the parent.
 After these have been completed, a committee will meet to determine whether the student is eligible for accommodations and/or modifications.
 If so, an accommodation plan will be developed with the parents help.

-- has a physical or mental impairment which substantially limits one or more major life activities;
+- have a physical or mental impairment that substantially limits one or more major life activities; or

-- has a record of such an impairment; and
+- have a record of such an impairment; or

 Appropriate education under 504 is the provision of education designed to meet the individual educational needs of handicapped persons as adequately as the needs of non-handicapped persons are met.

 Major life activity for the purpose of this document is to be defined as public education.

 Substantially Limits is defined as those conditions, situations, or impairments that adversely affect educational performance that require modification or accommodation to the regular environment or program.